 (depending on your virus scanner the on access scanner is also known as ‘real time scanner’, ‘auto protect’ or ‘Virus Shield’)

-If you use synchronization software for your PDA, in most cases removing the PDA from its cradle, disconnecting its USB cable or Bluetooth connection before you close Outlook will suffice to let Outlook close successfully.
+If you use synchronization software for your smartphone or tablet, in most cases disconnecting its USB cable or Bluetooth connection before you close Outlook will suffice to let Outlook close successfully.

 Once you’ve found the add-in or program that has been causing the shutdown issue, check with the developer or supplier if there are updates for your product.

-If you decide that you no longer want to have that add-in or application installed, you can uninstall them in the usual way via Control Panel-> Add/Remove Programs (Windows XP) or Control Panel-> Uninstall a Program (Windows Vista, Windows 7 and Windows 8).
+If you decide that you no longer want to have that add-in or application installed, you can uninstall it in the usual way;

 Now that Outlook closes correctly again, it is highly recommended to scan your pst-files for errors with scanpst.exe.
 As the shutdown issue caused Outlook not to close the pst-file gracefully, it may have resulted in corruptions in the pst-file which could later cause other issues or even data loss.